pachyderm/pachyderm/doc/docs/master/getting-started/local-installation.md

 This guide covers how you can quickly get started using Pachyderm locally on macOS®, Linux®, or Microsoft® Windows®.
 To install Pachyderm on Windows, first look at [Deploy Pachyderm on Windows](../wsl-deploy){target=_blank}.

-Pachyderm is an application written in go that runs on top of a Kubernetes cluster.
+Pachyderm is a data-centric pipeline and data versioning application written in go that runs on top of a Kubernetes cluster.
 A common way to interact with Pachyderm is by using Pachyderm command-line tool `pachctl`, from a terminal window.
 To check the state of your deployment, you will also need to install `kubectl`, Kubernetes command-line tool.

-Additionally, we will show you how to deploy Pachyderm UIs **[JupyterLab Mount Extension](../../how-tos/jupyterlab-extension/){target=_blank}** and **[Console](../../deploy-manage/deploy/console){target=_blank}** on your local cluster.
+Additionally, we will show you how to deploy and access Pachyderm UIs **[JupyterLab Mount Extension](../../how-tos/jupyterlab-extension/){target=_blank}** and **[Console](../../deploy-manage/deploy/console){target=_blank}** on your local cluster.

 Note that each web UI addresses different use cases:

-- **JupyterLab Mount Extension** will allow you to experiment, explore your data, and build your pipelines' code from your familiar Notebooks
+- **JupyterLab Mount Extension** allows you to experiment and explore your data, then build your pipelines' code from your familiar Notebooks.
-- **Console** will help you visualize your DAGs (Directed Acyclic Graphs), monitor your pipeline executions, access your logs, and troubleshoot while your pipelines are running.
+- **Console** helps you visualize your DAGs (Directed Acyclic Graphs), monitor your pipeline executions, access your logs, and troubleshoot while your pipelines are running.

 !!!
 Warning
       - A local installation is **not designed to be a production